lhofbauer/fratoo/docs/building.rst

 This structure comes into play when specifying OSeMOSYS parameters that vary across spatial entities, i.e., that are defined over the set *REGION* as, for example, capital cost.
 These parameters are then, similarly to a normal OSeMOSYS model, defined for a specific geographic entity on the particular scale.
 The following table shows an example.

-.. csv-table:: Parameter: capital cost | CaptialCost.csv
+.. csv-table:: Parameter: capital cost | CapitalCost.csv
    :file: figures/CapitalCost.csv
    :header-rows: 1